basicallydan/danhough.com/_drafts/2014-03-12-a-simple-game-loop.markdown

 ## What's next: possible features

 There are a few more things to be done with this.
-Commands in the vein of `loop.at('5/min')` would be a useful way to trigger events.
+Commands in the vein of `loop.at('5 times per minute')` would be a useful way to trigger events.

 EventedLoop could be a more powerful tool, too, given a few extra pieces such as the ability to continue an event for a certain number of executions until it expires.
 Something like this: